CMIP-Data-Request/CMIP7_DReq_Software/README_NEW.md

 **2. export_dreq_lists_json**

 A json file is generated, listing the variables requested by the CMIP7 DR for the selected criteria.
 The list of variables is sorted per experiment (if several requested) and per priority (Core, High, Medium and Low).
-Variables a identified with their _CMIP7 compound names_.
+Variables are identified by default with their _CMIP7 compound names_.

+:bulb: By changing the configuration parameter `variable_name`, variables in the output file can instead be identified by their _CMIP6 compound names_, or any other unique identifier present in the variables' metadata (e.g., `uid`).

 Call example:
 <br>